rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

+###2014-07-30###
+- Style Fixes, Newsletter, View Order; I started this morning by fixing some styles noted yesterday.
+I started with the newsletter management page in the account section. this just needed to be cleaned up.
+I also noticed the blog buttons had some style issues, so i fixed that.
+Then I moved on to the View Order Page.
+This gives you details about an order.
+I didn't go too crazy with this, I just wanted it to look styled, but it could use a little more work.
+But it looks much better than it did, and I'd like to move on.
+I am going to fix the logo on the print page.
+But this just has to be set in the admin side.
+So, as this will edit the database, I am going to just sync these changes, and once I make that change, and fix the phone number and email in the writing, I'll do a full sync and backup the changes to the database.

 ###2014-07-29###
 - Pill style Buttons; Start Site Fixes; Today we started making tweeks on the site.
 We started with changing all the buttons to 'pill' style buttons.
 All buttons on the site should mimic this 'pill' style now.
 I also fixed the product twitter button to say 'tweet' instead of 'follow', as that's the correct action verb for the call-to-action.